renerbaffa/RouteFlow/README.md

 This release sees some significant advances in the RouteFlow project.
 Notable changes are:

-- Couchbase as new DBMS.
+- Couchbase as new Database Management System.
-- Support for use RouteFlow with the BD in cluster mode.
+- Support for use RouteFlow with DB in cluster mode.
 - Improved scalability of RouteFlow.